MartinPankraz/DSAGTechXChange25/2-copilot-agents/student/Quest3.md

 ![Update Parameters](../images/3_UpdateParameters.png)

 We don't have to provide any output parameters for this flow.
-Save your flow by clicking on 'Save'/'Save draft'.
+Save your flow by clicking on 'Save'/'Save draft' and 'Publish'.

 > [!Note]
 > If you are not part of the DSAG event, of course you have to provide the answer accordingly to your SharePoint-list or as an answer to an incoming Email, depending how you set your trigger up.